rajeshnair1984/Project_Obesity/README.md

 4. How many are walking for their day-to-day need?
 5. The higher rate of physical activeness, the lower the obesity rate
 6. The greater number of gyms in a state, the lower the obesity rate
-7. What population groups are most at risk to not meet physical exercises?
-8. Younger generation that tends to prefer fast food would be more obese
-9. Older generation that are more immobile tend to be more obese
+7. Older generation tend to have higher rate of obesity than younger generation
+8. The higher income, the lower obesity rate

-## Analysis:
+## Preview of Analysis:

 Question 3 : Is there any realtion mode of commute and besity?
 Question 4 : How many are walking for their day-to-day need?